secariolabs/secariolabs.github.io/pages/services.md

   - title: Penetration Testing
     # You can use markdown for the text field
     text: |-
-      Our Penetration Testing service offers a proactive defense against cyber threats by simulating sophisticated attack scenarios.
+      Our Penetration Testing service offers a proactive defence against cyber threats by simulating sophisticated attack scenarios.
 We replicate the tactics of real-world adversaries to identify hidden vulnerabilities and security gaps in your digital infrastructure.
 Our tailored assessments cover various attack vectors, from network and application security to social engineering, providing a realistic evaluation of your organization’s resilience.
 With detailed findings and prioritized recommendations, we help you understand your current risk exposure and enhance your overall cybersecurity strategy.
     cta:
       text: Get started
       url: /contact/